CrashIT14/essential-pic/README.md

 ===========
 The minimal and efficient image viewer for all platforms.

-Essential is a image viewer written in Java with the sole purpose of provding a lightweight and fast tool for viewing images that runs on all the major operating systems.
+Essential Pic is an image viewer written in Java with the sole purpose of provding a lightweight and fast tool for viewing images that runs on all the major operating systems.